2IT-Dromtorp/Skoleoppgaver_Vetle/dromtorp-db/frontend/README.md

  ┃
  ┗ utstyr (collection)
-   ┣ available (if the equipment is availbale or not) ┣ burrower (if the equipment is burrowed, a reference to "elever" collection) ┣ burrowRequesters (an array of the id's of the students who wants to burrow the equipment) ┣ name (the equipments name)
+   ┣ available (if the equipment is availbale or not) ┣ borrower (if the equipment is borrowed, a reference to "elever" collection) ┣ borrowRequesters (an array of the id's of the students who wants to borrow the equipment) ┣ name (the equipments name)
    ┗ _id (the built MongoDb id)
 ```